openSUSE/news-o-o/_posts/2022-04-08-tw-gets-new-default-gcc.md

 ---

-A new default [GNU Compiler Collection](https://gcc.gnu.org/) for [openSUSE](https://get.opensuse.org/) [Tumbleweed](https://get.opensuse.org/tumbleweed/) arrived this week in one of the daily snapshots that has rolled out in the month of April.
+A new default [GNU Compiler Collection](https://gcc.gnu.org/) for [openSUSE](https://get.opensuse.org/) [Tumbleweed](https://get.opensuse.org/tumbleweed/) arrived this week in one of the snapshots that has rolled out in the month of April.

 Snapshot [20220405](https://lists.opensuse.org/archives/list/factory@lists.opensuse.org/thread/EXZXDQHCQEIVLC2RSBDGLTKBW5THRN2Y/) made the default compiler switch to [GCC 12](https://gcc.gnu.org/).